mozilla/security-standards-research-2020/README.md

 # security-standards-research-2020
-Website for the Security Standards Research Conference 2020
+Website for the Security Standardisation Research Conference 2020